bigbird231/LeetCode/readme.md

 # LeetCode

-【JavaScript】 <br/>
+【JavaScript】 <br/><br/>
-Some implements for LeetCode!
+Some implements for LeetCode!Each [number].js correspond to the specific index of LeetCode problems.